Note

 Simple example on toy data¶

-We start by using the NICLClassifier with a host parameter on simple data that needs no preprocessing.
+We start by using Seldon with a host parameter on simple data that needs no preprocessing.

 Generate simple data: